Top Equity Management Software in 2026: What to Look For

 3. Ledgy

 Ledgy tracks equity, automates document creation, and supports compliance for every growth stage.
 Early-stage teams get fast onboarding, while growing, pre-IPO companies get audit-ready reports, scenario models, and multi-country support.
+Ledgy's pricing is based on usage tiers, but plans start small and grow with team size.

 Pros